AARMENA2018

 The Academic Alliance for Reconciliation, Conflict Transformation, Peace Studies for the Higher Education Institutions in the Middle East and Northern Africa (AARMENA)

-AARMENA aims to achieve philosophical and theoretical foundations for understanding the processes, measurements, and practices relevant to fostering the best-possible relationships in violence, atrocities, genocides, wars, dictatorships, segregation, enslavement, and other crimes against humanity.
-AARMENA introduces reconciliation into peacebuilding research studies as an Inter-Multi-Transdisciplinary and multi-scale scientific field that focuses on the individual, group, inter-group, out-group, and multi-scale involvements in conflicts.
+AARMENA seeks to establish philosophical and theoretical foundations for understanding the processes, measures, and practices essential for fostering positive relationships in the context of violence, atrocities, genocides, wars, dictatorships, segregation, enslavement, and other crimes against humanity.
+By introducing reconciliation into peacebuilding research, AARMENA aims to create a transdisciplinary and multi-scale scientific field that explores individual, group, inter-group, out-group, and broader social involvements in conflicts.

-The AARMENA promotes interdisciplinary, cross-disciplinary, and trans-disciplinary approaches that integrate Theology, Philosophy, Religious Science, Ethics, Psychology, Sociology, Political Science, Economics, Law, Media Studies, Art, History, and information sciences and provide the scientific scale of internet communication technologies introducing digital Humanities in reconciliation peacebuilding studies.
+The AARMENA promotes interdisciplinary, cross-disciplinary, and transdisciplinary approaches that integrate various fields, including Theology, Philosophy, Religious Studies, Ethics, Psychology, Sociology, Political Science, Economics, Law, Media Studies, Art, History, and Information Sciences.
+It focuses on the scientific impact of Internet communication technologies and introduces digital humanities into reconciliation and peacebuilding studies.

-The University of Jena endorsed the Academic Alliance for Reconciliation in the Middle East and North Africa (AARMENA) initiative and supervised the AARMENA conference on 14th August 2018 in Jena, Germany.
-AARMENA seeks to develop and endorse the fundamentals in reconciliation peacebuilding studies research with universities' cooperation in the Middle East and North Africa and the international academic sphere under the university of Jena umbrella.
-The initiative opens the doors for the Middle East and North Africa scholars and researchers to research projects in cooperation with the AARMENA on an academic cooperation level or to continue their education to receive a Ph.D.
+The University of Jena endorsed the Academic Alliance for Reconciliation in the Middle East and North Africa (AARMENA) initiative and organized the AARMENA conference on August 14, 2018, in Jena, Germany.
+AARMENA aims to establish and promote foundational research in reconciliation and peacebuilding studies through collaboration between universities in the Middle East and North Africa, as well as the international academic community, all under the auspices of the University of Jena.
+This initiative provides opportunities for scholars and researchers from the Middle East and North Africa to engage in collaborative research projects with AARMENA or to pursue further education, including Ph.D. programs.